NTTDATA-DACH/k8s-operator-aws-rds-demo/README.md

-# Kubernetes Operator AWS RDS Demo (k8s-operator-aws-rds-demo)
+# NTT DATA's Kubernetes Operator AWS RDS Demo

-This project demonstrates the implementation of a Kubernetes operator that can create, update, and delete an AWS RDS instance based on a Custom Resource Definition (CRD).
+The project **k8s-operator-aws-rds-demo** demonstrates the implementation of a Kubernetes operator that can create, update, and delete an AWS RDS instance based on a Custom Resource Definition (CRD).

+## Disclaimer

+This project is a proof of concept (PoC) and is intended for demonstration purposes only.
+It includes example configurations, minimal documentation, and simplified logic.
+The code is not production-ready, lacks comprehensive error handling, has no automated tests, and assumes certain tool and library versions, infrastructure or security setups etc.

+## Goal

-The implementation fulfills the customer's defined requirements, which are outlined as follows:
+The implementation fulfills the customer's defined requirements for a PoC, which are outlined as follows:

 > Task 3: As part of the platform we are providing a database as a service that teams can request.
 Please create a custom k8s operator for offering AWS RDS instance to a given stage, where credentials are stored as k8s secrets.

+## Operator's CRD

 The project was scaffolded using [Operator SDK](https://operatorframework.io/) version v1.39.2 and [Go language](https://go.dev/) version 1.22.0.

-## Operator's CRD

 ### Specification